Member | Established: 1967 | Member since 1977

 SMO 3: International Standards on Auditing

-Having adopted ISA, MIA has established an ongoing process to ensure continuous adoption of the standards.
-MIA also reviews consultation documents issued by the IAASB and submits comments and facilitates implementation of ISA for its members.
-MIA also organizes events to train and educate its members on ISA, and offers technical assistance by responding to technical enquiries from members.
+MIA has established an ongoing process to ensure continuous adoption of the latest standards.
+MIA also reviews consultation documents issued by the IAASB, submits comments, and facilitates implementation of ISA for its members.
+In 2023, MIA conducted various targeted workshops, webinars, and Town Hall sessions on audit quality, including two complimentary webinars focused on sustainability assurance and the new quality management standards.
+MIA organizes events to train and educate its members on ISA and offers technical assistance by responding to technical enquiries.
+There is also ongoing collaboration with MICPA to produce manuals and practical guides for use of SMPs.

 Current Status: Sustain